Improving Text Generation for Product Description by Label Error Correction

 \[N_{seed} = N_{training} / K_{search}\]

-where $N_{seed}$ is the seed dataset size. $Acc_{training}$ is the generation accuracy. $K_{search}$ is the average searched texts amount by each data of seed dataset.
+where $N_{seed}$ is the seed dataset size. $Acc_{training}$ is the available rate. $K_{search}$ is the average searched texts amount by each data of seed dataset.

 3.1.6 Dev Dataset